 Because it gets your food to them in the fastest, most convenient way possible.
 Providing this convenience can increase your sales by 10-20%.

 Knowing the value of food delivery is one thing, but successfully implementing it in your restaurant is another.
-The first piece of the puzzle involves upgrading your current POS so that it can handle a modern restaurant delivery system.
+The first piece of the puzzle can involve upgrading your current POS to one that can handle a modern restaurant delivery system.

-You need more than just an employee waiting by the phone to take delivery orders and then manually enter them into your POS.
+You need more than just an employee taking delivery orders over the phone and entering them into your POS.
 You’ll need an online ordering platform, an advanced delivery POS system that can direct online orders to the kitchen without a need for re-entry, and an efficient distribution system to get the orders out to customers before the food gets cold.